Copyright © 2010 HikingintheSmokys.com. All Rights Reserved.

 Sheltowee Trace National Recreation Trail

-Completed in 1976, the Sheltowee Trace has been designated as a National Recreation Trail.
-Along the path, hikers pass waterfalls, arches, panoramic ridge-top views and massive sandstone cliffs.
+Completed in 1976, the Sheltowee Trace was designated as the 100th National Recreation Trail in 1979.
+Along its route hikers pass waterfalls, arches, panoramic ridge-top views and massive sandstone cliffs.

-In Red River Gorge, the path traverses roughly 11 miles from the northern boundary to Natural Bridge State Park in the south.
+In Red River Gorge, the path traverses 11 miles from the northern boundary to Natural Bridge State Park in the south.
+At roughly the half-way point, hikers must use a swinging bridge to cross the Red River.

 Key Links: